blaenk/blaenk.github.io/provider/notes/scala.markdown

 ## Generalized For Expressions

-It's possible to add support for `for` expressions to any data type by defining `map`, `flatMap`, and `withFilter`, and `foreach` --- but it's not necessary to define complete support.
-Depending on the level of support implemented for a data type, the following features of `for` expressions become available:
+It's possible to add support for `for` expressions to any data type by defining `map`, `flatMap`, `withFilter`, and `foreach`.
+Depending on which of these functions are implemented, the following features of `for` expressions become available:

 * `map`: expressions with a single generator
 * `flatMap` and `map`: expressions with multiple generators